marekandreas/elpa/USERS_GUIDE.md

 3. to call *ELPA 1stage* or *ELPA 2stage* for the matrix.

-Here is a very simple MPI code snippet for using *ELPA 1stage*: For the definition of all variables please have a look at the man pages and/or the online documentation (see above)
+Here is a very simple MPI code snippet for using *ELPA 1stage*: For the definition of all variables please have a look at the man pages and/or the online documentation (see above).
+A full version of a simple example program can be found in ./test_project/src.

    !
 All ELPA routines need MPI communicators for communicating within